-Connecticut Tax Developments - 2005 Legislative Session and Regulatory Review
+Connecticut Tax Developments - 2005 Legislative Session Review

-December 1, 2005
+July 15, 2005

-Although the 2005 legislative session resulted in the enactment of very few meaningful changes in tax policy other than the new estate and gift tax provisions, the session nevertheless proved to be a very stressful and difficult period for taxpayers.
-A number of bills received serious consideration that would have significantly changed the way Connecticut taxes businesses and individuals, including: the elimination of virtually all exemptions from the Connecticut sales and use tax; the sunsetting of virtually all credits and certain exclusions and deductions from the Connecticut corporation business tax; the disclosure of otherwise confidential taxpayer and tax return information of any corporate taxpayer which claims one or more statutory tax credits from the corporation business tax; the adoption of alternate combined reporting for the corporation business tax (an expansive derivative of unitary reporting that would have made the Connecticut franchise tax one of, if not the, most onerous in the country); and the "millionaire's tax" which, in certain iterations, would have affected taxpayers with incomes that may be better characterized as middle class.
-Although none of these bills was enacted, we will have to wait and see whether they are harbingers of future legislative enactments, as well as what impact the mere consideration of these bills will have on the decisions of businesses and individuals to relocate or to remain in Connecticut.
-Future legislative proposals may turn on the recommendations of the Legislative Program legislative proposals may turn on the recommendations of the Legislative Program Review & Investigations Committee, which is conducting a comprehensive review of Connecticut's tax system, and the re-named and newly-reconstituted Business Tax Credit and Tax Policy Review Committee, which is studying and evaluating the Connecticut corporation business tax.
+Although the 2005 legislative session resulted in the enactment of very few meaningful changes in tax policy other than the new estate and gift tax provisions, the session nevertheless proved to be a very stressful and difficult period for taxpayers and tax practitioners.
+A number of bills received serious consideration that would have significantly changed the way Connecticut taxes businesses and individuals, including: the elimination of virtually all exemptions from the Connecticut sales and use tax; the elimination of virtually all credits and certain exclusions and deductions from the Connecticut corporation business tax; the disclosure of otherwise confidential taxpayer and tax return information of any corporate taxpayer which claims one or more statutory tax credits from the corporation business tax; the adoption of alternate combined reporting for the corporation business tax (an expansive derivative of unitary reporting that would have made the Connecticut franchise tax one of, if not the, most onerous in the country); and the "millionaire's tax" which, in certain iterations, would have affected taxpayers with incomes that may be better characterized as middle class.
+Although none of these bills was enacted, we will have to wait and see whether they are signs as to what is to become the law in the future, as well as what impact the mere consideration of these bills will have on the decisions of businesses and individuals to relocate or to remain in Connecticut.

-In the interim, we have summarized below the more substantive changes to Connecticut tax law made this legislative session, including the new estate and gift tax provisions, as well as 2005 regulatory developments.
+In the interim, we have summarized below the more substantive changes to Connecticut tax law made this legislative session, including the new estate and gift tax provisions.
 Please note, however, that the descriptions contained herein are only summaries; the application of the change in tax law to your business or to you, individually, may be impacted by tax law provisions not included in our summary or your particular facts and circumstances.
-We encourage you to contact any of the members of the State and Local Taxation Practice Group if you have any questions:
+We encourage you to contact any of the members of the State and Local Taxation Practice Group if you have any questions, or if we can be of any assistance:

 Alan E. Lieberman (860) 251-5801

-alieberman@goodwin.com
+ali eberman@goodwin.com

 Louis B. Schatz (860) 251-5838

-1 lschatz@goodwin.com
+lschatz@goodwin.com

 James J. Carroll (860) 251-5825

-j carroll@goodwin.com
+jcarroll@goodwin.com

-Raymond J. Casella a (860) 251-5808
+Raymond J. Casella (860) 251-5808

-1 rcasella@goodwin.com
+• rcasella@goodwin.com

 Todd D. Doyle (860) 251-5807

-1 tdoyle@goodwin.com
+· tdoyle@goodwin.com